 After just ten days of push-pull training, researchers already noticed a significant reduction in eye dominance paired with significant improvement in depth perception.
 These results are encouraging, but more research is needed to discover precisely how the push-pull method works.

 This entry was posted on Tuesday, October 19th, 2010 at 8:02 pm and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.